Guido Morselli: Early life and education

-Themes
+Career

+After his graduation in 1935, Morselli served in the Italian Army, attending the officer course for the Alpini corps.
+He then was sent to an infantry regiment in Milan.
+Subsequently, he lived abroad (1936–37), writing reportages and short stories which remain unpublished.

-Morselli is an eclectic author whose oeuvre contains specimens of different genres.
+Morselli was an eclectic author whose oeuvre contains specimens of different genres.
 While Il comunista is a solid realistic novel which analyses the existential crisis of a Communist Party cadre in the 1960s, Past Conditional belongs to the genre of alternate histories, inasmuch as it tells the counterfactual story of how the Austrian Empire won the Great War (by defeating Italy using blitzkrieg tactics well before their time).
-Dissipatio HG is a surrealistic fantasy novel where humankind disappears leaving its cities behind; only the narrator remains, and he wanders between Italy and Switzerland, contemplating the empty cities; Roma senza papa was clearly written in the wake of Vatican Council II, as it describes what happens in Rome once a radical reformist Pope has left it, because he considers the city too corrupt to host a religious and spiritual authority.
+Dissipatio H. G. is a surrealistic fantasy novel where humankind disappears leaving its cities behind; only the narrator remains, and he wanders between Italy and Switzerland, contemplating the empty cities; Roma senza papa was clearly written in the wake of Vatican Council II, as it describes what happens in Rome once a radical reformist Pope has left it, because he considers the city too corrupt to host a religious and spiritual authority.
 All his novels have a very strong philosophical side, and his characters often present readers with deep and complex meditations on history, religion, politics, etc. However, Michele Mari has underscored the importance of solitude in Morselli's oeuvre, which somewhat mirrors his real personality.

-Literary Award
+Later life and death

+Morselli's father pushed Guido towards a managerial career, and had him hired at Caffaro (a chemical company) as a promoter.
+This experience only lasted one year, and it worsened the relations between father and son.
+After the death of his beloved sister Luisa in 1938, Guido obtained life income from his father which enabled him to devote himself to reading, researching, and writing.
+He kept writing short essays, and began a diary, which he continued until his death.
+All of his novels and essays were posthumously published after Morselli committed suicide in 1973.

+Legacy

-The "Premio Guido Morselli" was established in 2008 by Professor Silvio Raffo and Ms Linda Terziroli.
+The "Premio Guido Morselli" was established in 2008 by Professor Silvio Raffo and Linda Terziroli.
 The Literary Award takes place annually and is spread over several months, consisting in a series of conferences concerning Morselli's work and the final ceremony.
 It usually takes place between Varese, where Morselli spent most of his life, and Switzerland.